dbeley/symmetri/README.md

 # Battery Monitor

  Battery collector + graph/report tools for Linux (tested on NixOS).
-Collects battery metrics from `/sys/class/power_supply`, stores the records in SQLite, and provides quick graphs/reports for the last 1h/3h/12h/day/week.
+Collects battery metrics from `/sys/class/power_supply`, stores the records in SQLite, and provides quick graphs/reports for configurable hour/day/month windows (default: last 6 hours) or all history.

 ## Features
 - Collect energy/percentage/health for each battery detected in sysfs